Alexsg14/PhD/README.md

 >[!NOTE]
 **Developer Mode must be ON to allow this.
 In case creating a new account it is needed to go inside SideQuest and follow the instructions to set up de organisation and turn on the developer mode.**

-To check the installation, go on the top to the 9 squared symbol.
+To check the installation, go on the top to the 9 squared symbol().
 There are the apps already installed on the glasses.

 **For running the apps:**